-The ODSG is currently comprised of Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany (Chair), Ireland, Italy, Japan, Luxembourg, New Zealand, the Netherlands, Norway, Poland, Republic of Korea, Russian Federation, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom, United States and the European Commission.
-It meets regularly at the technical level in Geneva and New York, and annually at the senior level.
-In addition, the ODSG undertakes a field mission every year to review OCHA's work on the ground.
+The ODSG currently consists of 27 members: Australia, Austria, Belgium, Canada, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Japan, Luxembourg, New Zealand, the Netherlands, Norway, Poland, Republic of Korea, Russian Federation, Spain, Sweden, Switzerland, Turkey, United Arab Emirates, United Kingdom, United States and the European Commission.
+The ODSG is chaired by one of its members on a yearly rotating basis.

 Donors can choose to fund humanitarian projects that are implemented by third parties (UN partners and NGO’s).
 These are the so-called SDCs, but they are not included in the annual budget plan, as they do not have a direct link to OCHA’s activities.
 Therefore, OCHA channels this sort of income to third parties in the form of grants.
 The most common SDCs are: